Alcohol and Drugs: When to Get Help for an Intoxicated Person

 - Provide a safe place for the person to rest.

 Don't let the person drive a vehicle or operate machinery.
 Take steps to prevent falls.

 - Find out what the person has used.

-Find out if he or she has used alcohol, illegal drugs, or prescription or nonprescription medicines.
+Find out if the person has used alcohol, illegal drugs, or prescription or nonprescription medicines.

 The use of alcohol with medicines or illegal drugs may increase the intoxicating effects each has on the body.
-You might want to call the poison control center (1-800-222-1222) for help if you don't know anything about any drugs that the person has taken.
+Call 911 for help if you are concerned about any drugs that the person has taken.

 - Find out if the person has other health problems.

 Certain health problems could affect the person's condition.
 For example, diabetes or a seizure disorder could make the person seem to be intoxicated.